 The branch mints in Dahlonega, New Orleans, and San Francisco struck Three Dollar Gold Coins although coins from these mints are scarce!

-A scarce Civil War issue with a mere 5,000 pieces struck.
-This is a pleasing problem-free example with lustrous antique gold surfaces and strong detail.
+A scarce Civil War era issue with a mintage of just 2,630.
+This is a pleasing example with a sharp strike, minimal abrasions and lustrous gold surfaces.

 Well struck with bright flashy surfaces.
 41,000 minted.

 Well detailed with bright lustrous surfaces.

 Super flashy with vibrant orange-gold luster over beautiful surfaces that are devoid of significant marks.

 Well struck with minimal abrasions and original lustrous surfaces.